This module contains object types that are part of OVITO’s data pipeline system.

 The optional frame parameter determines the frame to retrieve, which must be in the range 0 through (

 num_frames-1).
-If no frame number is specified, the current animation position is used (frame 0 by default).
+If no frame number is specified, the current time slider position is used (will always be frame 0 for scripts not running in the context of an interactive OVITO session).

 FileSourceuses a caching mechanism to keep the data for one or more frames in memory.
 Thus, invoking